Natela-Policht/PORTFOLIO/README.md

-# Natela Policht - PORTFOLIO
+# PORTFOLIO
 ### Hi there :wave:
-I am a software tester from Krakow
+My name is Natela, I am a software tester from Krakow.

 <h4>:small_blue_diamond: About me in 30 seconds :small_blue_diamond:</h4>